JRMurr/JRMurr.github.io/content/blog/zig-chess/making-a-chess-engine-in-zig.md

 # Some thoughts on zig

-I've spent about a month and half of my free time working on this engine, so I feel like i've gotten a decent vibe on what programming is zig is like.
+I've spent about a month and half of my free time working on this engine, so I feel like i've gotten a decent vibe of what programming in zig is like.
 Zig is still pretty young so take everything I say with a grain of salt.
-Im sure many of the issues I bring up will be addressed eventually/would go away as I used the lang more.
+I'm sure many of the issues I bring up will be addressed eventually/would go away as I used the lang more.

 ## Memory safety